 Probably most of what militaries, alphabet soup agencies, organized crime, corporations, etc does in secret never comes to light.
 Conspiracies, if successful, are designed to be hard to prove with few paper trails and a surfeit of plausible deniability.

 I’m not sure why anyone should find this surprising.
 It’s not hard to keep a secret, when all involved have a vested interest to keep it secret or who, like soldiers, are trained to be subservient by maintaining silence.
 Conspirators, in particular, are legally complicit and so have little motive to admit anything.
-If all else fails, there are endless means to keep people silent, from blackmail to assassinating them (there is an amazingly improbable number of alleged conspirators, subpoenaed witnesses, and investigators who end up dying by mysterious accidents and unforeseen suicides).
+If all else fails, there are endless means to keep people silent, from blackmail to assassinating them (when one pays attention, one finds an amazingly improbable number of alleged conspirators, subpoenaed witnesses, and investigators who end up dying by mysterious accidents and unforeseen suicides).

 Take something like the 1964 Gulf of Tonkin incident—if not a proven false flag operation, then at least a conspiracy to hide the truth.
 Far from being a minor incident, it justified the US entering into the Vietnam War.
 It just so happens that those in power had been in the process of looking for an excuse to officially declare war, although illegal covert military operations had been going on for a while.
 Anyway, it turns out that parts of the official account never happened or not the way it was officially stated, but evidence didn’t finally come out in mainstream reporting until after the war was already over an government documents were only declassified in 2005.